SENERGY-Platform/client-connector-updater/README.md

 Requirements
 ----

-+ Your gateways reside in local git repositories and have remote origins.
++ Your client connectors reside in local git repositories and have remote origins.
-+ A `.gitignore` file for ignoring files created during run-time by the gateways.
++ A `.gitignore` file for ignoring files created during run-time by the client connectors.
-+ There's a virtualenv bearing the same name as the gateway dictionary for every gateway (see [Installation](#installation) for more information).
++ There's a virtualenv bearing the same name as the client connector dictionary for every client connector (see [Installation](#installation) for more information).
-+ Read only access to `gitlab.wifa.uni-leipzig.de/fg-seits` (see [Deploy Keys](#deploy-key) for more information).
 + The `wget` package is installed.